hm-lang/core/proposals/intro.md

     # returns a copy of the value at key, too.
     This;; _ (Key): value

-    # no-copy getter, which will create a value instance if it's not present at Key.
+    # getter, which will create a value instance if it's not present at Key.
     This;; _ (Key, fn(Value): ~type): type

     # returns a Null if key is not in the map.
     This _ (Key): value?

-    # no-copy getter, which will pass back a Null if the key is not in the map.
+    # getter, which will pass back a Null if the key is not in the map.
     This _ (Key, fn(Value?): ~type): type

     # sets the value at the key, returning the old value: